 Wild Expeditions in Tiger Reserves

-February through May, CIHfestival Wild Expeditons/camps are being organised in the Tiger Reserves of Madhya Pradesh.
-These camps will help the participants shoot and observe nature and wildlife from close range to convey the message of conservation through films and documentaries, paintings and other artforms.
+February through May, CIHfestival Wild Expeditons/camps were lined up in Tiger Reserves of Madhya Pradesh to help the participants shoot and observe nature and wildlife from close range and to convey the message of conservation through films and documentaries, paintings and other art forms.

-1. Schools, colleges, corporates and individuals can contact us for participation in the competitive section of Central Indian Highlands Wildlife Film Festival 2018 and our Conservation Awareness Camps
+1. Schools, colleges, corporates and individuals can contact us for participation in the competitive section of Central Indian Highlands Wildlife Film Festival 2018.

 2. School/college students, who would like to be volunteers and act as the student-ambassadors of the Festival in their campus or as eco-ambassadors in their city can also send their queries by filling the contact form.
 For joining the CIHfestival Wild Expeditions, click here and express your interest.
 We will get back.